LudovicEspeel/course-object-oriented-programming-with-cpp/docs/f-more-advanced-cpp/01-pointers/README.md

 This is also the reason why a pointer needs a dataype.
 Because the compiler needs to know how to derefence the pointer to access the actual data in memory.
 It needs to know the type and size of the memory block the pointer is pointing to.

-## Pointers and Arrays
+## Pointers and arrays

 ::: warning Not correct
-This sections contains some inaccurate information.
+This section contains some inaccurate information.
 In fact arrays are not constant pointers but it is said that in certain situation the array decays to a pointer.
 For example when passing the array to a function/method.
 Decaying means that the size information is lost of the array.

 > It's said that arrays "decay" into pointers.
 A C++ array declared as `int numbers[5]` cannot be re-pointed, i.e. you can't say `numbers = 0x5a5aff23`.
 More importantly the term decay signifies loss of type and dimension; numbers decay into `int*` by losing the dimension information (count 5) and the type is not `int[5]` anymore.
 Look here for cases where the decay doesn't happen.
 > If you're passing an array by value, what you're really doing is copying a pointer - a pointer to the array's first element is copied to the parameter (whose type should also be a pointer the array element's type).
 This works due to array's decaying nature; once decayed, sizeof no longer gives the complete array's size, because it essentially becomes a pointer.
 This is why it's preferred (among other reasons) to pass by reference or pointer.